Pass Up Soft Cheeses

 Sorry, sushi fans, but it's time for a 9-month hiatus from this treat.
 Although seafood is a great source of protein, raw seafood can be a source of harmful parasites and bacteria.
 The FDA recommends pregnant women only eat fish and other seafood that has been cooked thoroughly.

 Raw Cookie Dough

 When you're baking cookies, you may be tempted to pop a bit of raw dough in your mouth.
-But even a taste can be risky if the dough contains raw eggs.
+But if the dough contains raw eggs, even a taste could pose a risk.
 The CDC estimates one in 20,000 eggs is tainted with salmonella bacteria.
 To be safe, resist tasting unbaked cookie dough, batter, or filling made with raw eggs.
-The good news is store-bought cookie dough ice cream is safe.
+The good news: Store-bought cookie dough ice cream is safe.

 Homemade Caesar Dressing

 Raw eggs are also used in many homemade dressings and sauces, such as:

 Opt for store-bought versions, which are made with pasteurized eggs.